 Hi!
 I’m Allison, and I help mothers and mothers-to-be find ease and joy in motherhood.
 The information about birth and motherhood that is so widely-available is good as far as it goes.
-But with me you’ll connect to your inner guidance, your own authority, your baby or child and to the social supports that are vital to your thriving.
+But with me you’ll connect to your inner guidance, your own authority, your child, your partner, and to the social supports that are vital to your thriving.

-Allison’s experience as a teacher, childbirth educator and mother have made her not only an incredible coach, but a gentle, loving and powerfully strong presence for women in all stages of life.
+Allison’s experience as a teacher, childbirth educator, and mother have made her not only an incredible coach, but a gentle, loving and powerfully strong presence for women in all stages of life.
 She’s great at helping people give birth in all senses of the word and a thoughtful guide wherever you are on your journey.
-I value her approach, her directness and the breadth of knowledge she pulls from when in a coaching session with her.
+I value her approach, her directness, and the breadth of knowledge she pulls from when in a coaching session with her.
 She has helped me to make lasting shifts in my life and is definitely worth the investment!

 I have experienced Allison’s abilities as a childbirth educator and life coach.
 Words cannot convey how much I value what she brought to me in each of these situations.
 Through her openness and compassion as a life coach, I was able to move forward confidently and see my life and desires more clearly.
 As a childbirth educator she gave me information I needed, yes, but something more as well.
 She brought to light ways that I could cultivate my journey during my pregnancy and childbirth that would enrich my experience as a mother.
 I consider my time with Allison as truly indispensable.
 I continue to use the skills I developed with her, on a daily basis.
 They make a difference in my life.

-Amy, homeschooling mother of three
+– Amy, homeschooling mother of three, in Dallas, Texas